Pyprohly/redditwarp/docs/source/user-guide/the-client.rst

 than Reddit: the Reddit credentials will not be accidentally forwarded to non-Reddit domains, nor will those requests be rate limited.
-On the other hand, using the `client.http` object to make non-Reddit requests is probably not ideal and a separate HTTP client should be used instead.
+On the other hand, using the `client.http` object to make non-Reddit requests is probably not ideal and a :doc:`separate HTTP client <http-components>` should be used instead.

 The authorizer
 --------------